 Alternative therapies are sometimes used to treat vaginal yeast.

-These alternative therapies are currently not supported by research studies, but they may provide relief from Candida symptoms and, possibly, reduce the presence of yeast.
+These alternative therapies are not currently supported by research studies, but they may provide relief from Candida symptoms and possibly reduce the presence of yeast.

 Yeast infections of the vagina are not sexually transmitted infections (STIs), but they can spread through oral-genital contact or during intercourse.
-They are more common in women who are sexually active.

 Factors that increase the risk of a vaginal yeast infection

-- Use of antibiotics, corticosteroids, or both
+- use of antibiotics, corticosteroids, or both

-- Use of hormonal contraceptives or contraceptive devices
+- use of hormonal contraceptives or contraceptive devices

-- Uncontrolled diabetes
+- unmanaged diabetes

-- Being immunocompromised
+- being immunocompromised